ddbj/jga-analysis/per-sample/README.md

 SINGULARITY_BIND=/data/usr/temp cwltool --outdir output/ --singularity per-sample/Workflows/per-sample.cwl job-file.yaml
 ```

-- Job file example
+### Job file

-Sample job file `job-file.yaml`
+Let a sample job file be `job-file.yaml`.

-Replace

-- TOPDIR is replaced with referece data top directory.
+- Please specify TOPDIR to be a referece data top directory.
-- PERSAMPLEDIR is replaced with temporary directory.
-  - if you do not specified temporary directory, remove `-Djava.io.tmpdir=PERSAMPLEDIR`
+- Please specify PERSAMPLEDIR to be a temporary directory (if you do not specified temporary directory, remove `-Djava.io.tmpdir=PERSAMPLEDIR`)

 ```yaml
 reference: